hablapps/pairstrading/PostPairsTrading.md

 Up until this point in this section, we have taken a look at how we, having previously identified a pair of compatible assets, could reliably calculate a meaningful spread and implemented it in a simulated real-time scenario.
 Thanks to KX Dashboards we were also able to create a simple plot to show all this information in a way that's easily understandable.

 To finish, once we have our spreads accurately calculated and observe how our data is being updated we can **execute buy and sell orders when spread discrepancies occur** based on some signal windows.
 A simple approach to window signals is to set these windows as twice the historical standard deviation of the spreads.
 Therefore, if either of these limits is reached, we should sell the overvalued index and buy the undervalued one, and then unwind our position when the spread returns to 0.
 Let's clarify this with a specific example:

 ![WSignals](resources/window_signals.gif)

-In this instance, we can see that the spread (purple line) is positive and above the signal (blue line), indicating that our Y index (NASDAQ100) is overvalued relative to the SP500.
-Therefore, we should sell NASDAQ100 and buy SP500.
+In this instance, we can see that the spread (purple line) is positive and above the signal (blue line), indicating that our Y index (GDAXI) is overvalued relative to the FCHI.
+Therefore, we should sell GDAXI and buy FCHI.
 At the end of the animation, it can be observed that the spread returns to 0 (green line), meaning the indexes are no longer overvalued or undervalued, respectively.
 At this point, we should unwind the positions we acquired earlier.

 > 💡 Signal windows play a pivotal role in implementing Pairs Trading strategies.
 They serve as indicators for determining when to execute buy and sell actions, acting as arbitrary thresholds that guide our algorithm's decision-making process.
 These windows are derived from the variance of our data, representing a static variance assumption due to our consideration of a time-independent cointegrated series.